-To evaluate the proton, deuteron and triton reconstruction efficiency, Monte Carlo data samples of argon-nucleus collisions were produced with the DCM-SMM event generator [22, 23].
-Propagation of particles through the entire detector volume and responses of the detectors were simulated using the GEANT3 program [32] integrated into the BmnRoot software framework [33].
+To evaluate the proton, deuteron and triton reconstruction efficiency, Monte Carlo data samples of argon-nucleus collisions were produced with the DCM-SMM event generator.
+Propagation of particles through the entire detector volume and responses of the detectors were simulated using the GEANT3 program [33] integrated into the BmnRoot software framework [34].

-The efficiencies of the silicon, GEM, CSC, DCH and ToF detectors were adjusted in the simulation in accordance with the measured detector efficiencies [34].
-The Monte Carlo events went through the same chain of reconstruction and identification as the experimental events.
+The Monte Carlo events passed through the same chain of reconstruction and identification as the experimental ones.
+The efficiencies of the silicon, GEM, CSC, DCH and ToF detectors were adjusted in the simulation in accordance with the measured detector efficiencies [35].
 More details of the simulation are given in ref.
 [8].

-The proton, deuteron and triton reconstruction efficiencies are calculated in intervals of rapidity y and transverse momentum $p_T$ .
-The reconstruction efficiency includes the geometrical acceptance, the detector efficiency, the kinematic and spatial cuts, the loss of protons, deuterons and tritons due to in-flight interactions.
-The reconstruction efficiencies of protons and deuterons detected in ToF-400 and ToF-700 are shown in Fig. 5 as functions of y (upper panel) and $p_T$ (lower panel) for Ar+Sn interactions.
+The proton, deuteron and triton reconstruction efficiencies are calculated in intervals of rapidity y and transverse momentum p_T .
+The reconstruction efficiency includes geometrical acceptance, detector efficiency, kinematic and spatial cuts, and the loss of protons, deuterons and tritons due to in-flight interactions.
+Figure 5 shows the reconstruction efficiencies of protons (left panels) and deuterons (right panels) in ToF-400 and ToF-700 as functions of y (upper panels) and p_T (lower panels) for Ar+Sn interactions.

-Figure 5: Reconstruction efficiency of protons (a) and deuterons (b) produced in Ar+Sn collisions, detected in ToF-400 (full blue circles) and ToF-700 (open red circles) as functions of rapidity y and $p_T$ .
+Figure 5: Reconstruction efficiency of protons (a) and deuterons (b) produced in Ar+Sn collisions, detected in ToF-400 (full blue circles) and ToF-700 (open red circles) as functions of rapidity y and p_T .
 The efficiency includes both acceptance and reconstruction.

-The trigger efficiency $\epsilon{trig}$ depends on the number of fired channels in the BD (SiMD) detectors.
+The trigger efficiency ε{trig} depends on the number of fired channels in the BD (SiMD) detectors.
 It was calculated for events with reconstructed protons, deuterons and tritons using event samples recorded with an independent trigger based on the SiMD (BD) detectors.
 The BD and SiMD detectors cover different and non-overlapping regions of the BM@N acceptance, that is, they detect different collision products.

 The efficiency of the combined BD and SiMD triggers was calculated as the product of the efficiencies of the BD and SiMD triggers.
 The trigger efficiency decreases with a decrease in the mass of the target and an increase in the centrality of the collision.
 More details of the trigger efficiencies evaluation are given in ref.
 [8].
+In particular, the trigger system accepts events in the whole centrality range, as it is illustrated in Fig. 10 of [8].